 Go on a (free) walking tour…

-…that does not specialise on tourist areas or tourist things.
+…that does not specialise in tourist areas or tourist things.
 In cities that I haven’t been to before I like the occasional free walking tours as it is such a good way to see all the main tourist spots and hear funny stories about it.
 It is also a good way to meet other people if you are traveling by yourself.
-However, in some places you just do not want to go and see the tourist spots, or you have seen them before.
+However, in some places, you just do not want to go and see the tourist spots, or you have seen them before.
 In such a case, a free or at least cheap walking tour that specialises on something else – sometimes even themes like Harry Potter scenes, or other crazy ones – is a great opportunity to experience the city from another viewpoint.
 We went on a Street Art and Graffiti tour and got to see some beautiful art of which some has been created only recently.
-But I have way too many pictures of this tour which I definitely want to share, so this will be featured in another post :)
+But I have way too many pictures of this tour which I definitely want to share so this will be featured in another post :)

 Take the public bus or tram.

-The metro is usually the fastest way to get from A to B, but usually it is rather dull and packed with people, and in London also quite expensive.
+The metro is usually the fastest way to get from A to B, but usually, it is rather dull and packed with people, and in London also quite expensive.
 Don’t get me wrong, busses and trams can be packed as well, but at least you get to see something interesting while being uncomfortably close to strangers.
-So if you are done walking for the day and want to do some more exploring take a tram or bus as so many cities have a public transportation option that takes you to the most important sights anyways (and you do not have to take one of those expensive tourist bus tours) or you can just explore another area without having to do much walking.
+So if you are done walking for the day and want to do some more exploring take a tram or bus like so many cities have a public transportation option that takes you to the most important sights anyways (and you do not have to take one of those expensive tourist bus tours) or you can just explore another area without having to do much walking.
 If you feel like you can just get off and on the bus again.
-That’s what we did – for example we took a bus from the Old Spitafields market to go back to the Thames while passing the St. Paul’s cathedral.
+That’s what we did – for example, we took a bus from the Old Spitafields market to go back to the Thames while passing the St. Paul’s cathedral.